The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 Goda murmured back, but the answer made no sense: “If you try to help a chick break out of its egg, it will die before ever being born.”

 And so in this way, Goda brought Kanna back down the hillside.
 Kanna pressed her face and hands against Goda’s chest, and she felt the duality of hard and soft, and she breathed in the giant’s scent.
-With every step, she felt a bit of her energy returning, until she was able to lift her head up and face the truth that loomed in the shadow above her.
+With every one of Goda’s steps, she felt a bit of her energy returning, until she was able to lift her head up and face the truth that loomed in the shadow above her.

-Then the words came tumbling out, instead of the vomit that Kanna had expected:
+Very suddenly, Kanna felt her stomach turn.
+Her throat and mouth burst open—but it was words that came rushing out, instead of the vomit that Kanna had expected:

-“Goda,” she said, and she could no longer hold back the sorrow in her voice even if she wanted to, “I can only imagine.
+“Goda,” she whispered, on the edge of complete exhaustion, “I can only imagine.
 I can only imagine.
 If this was just one snake, then what is it like to dissolve hundreds of them?
 Thousands?
 Is this what you’ve done?
 What kind of suffering have you lived with that doing this to yourself was the preferable alternative?”
 She looked up at Goda with a question on her face, and she knew that Goda could see it even in the relative darkness.

 Still, the giant did not answer.
 Perhaps she didn’t want to relive her own stories—or perhaps she wanted Kanna to shape the question plainly, to have the courage.